rsnook50/general-information/README.md

 Easy Peasy once you have docker installed, run this in terminal

-docker-compose -f docker.compose.yml -f docker.compose.yml  up -d
+docker-compose -f docker.compose.yml  up -d